-How do you gather information about potential site targets?
+How do you gather information about potential site targets for link building?
 Is this based on previous data or do you collect new information each time?
 There are so many ways to extract data for outreach from the Internet it’s difficult to know where to start.
 I’ve found that your starting point and information sources are highly variable depending on the sector you’re targeting.

 There are lots of best practices for finding great target sites and journalist contact details it’d be quite pointless to list them all.
 With that said here are a few of my personal favourites.

 Search “Site:Best Websites For”

 Communities tend to freely curate resources you can lean on; in a really broad range of subjects.
 Want the best websites for football tactics analysis?
 Reddit has your answer.

 Similarly, sites like Quora can be a goldmine for inspiration on a range of site recommendations from learning jQuery, sites to hire freelancers or sites to download or watch anime.

 Display Planner will happily cough up a decent starting list of domains that match a keyword and target landing page.
 Use “Search for new targeting ideas using a phrase, website or category”, input a keyword and page URL to get a list that looks like this: